cylynx/verifyml/README.md

 - A git and code first approach to model development and maintenance.
 - Automatic generation of model cards - machine learning documents that provide context and transparency into a model's development and performance.
-- Model tests for validating performance of models across protected groups of interests, during developing and in production.
+- Model tests for validating performance of models across protected groups of interest, during development and in production.

 ## Workflow

 ![](verifyml-workflow.png)

 The VerifyML workflow starts from model conceptualization, to model building and deployment.
-In a typical data science workflow, a model is typically developed by a data scientist with inputs from the business team.
-This means that typically a model serves to maximise the business objective without considerations of side effects, differential benefits and harms across groups, and performance degradation over time.
+In a typical data science workflow, a model is developed by a data scientist with inputs from the business team.
+The model optimizes for business objectives without considerations of side effects, differential benefits and harms across groups, and performance degradation over time.

 The VerifyML workflow introduces these concepts and trade-offs as part of the model lifecycle.
 By bringing these questions to the fore, teams gain the following benefits: